-Attention is directed to the fact that information as to home address, telephone number, marital status, and name of spouse will appear in directories unless a student initiates a direction, in writing, to the contrary.
+Attention is directed to the fact that information as to name, home address, telephone number, martial status, and name of spouse will appear in directories unless a student indicates, in writing, to the contrary.

-The census data (race, national origin, age, etc.) required as part of the matriculation process, is not considered by the School to be part of the academic records.
-It is only to make required reports to governmental and accrediting agencies, and is released only for such purposes or in response to a subpeona.
+Census data (race, national origin, age, etc.) required as part of the matriculation process is not considered by the School to be part of the academic records.
+It is used only to make required reports to governmental and accrediting agencies and is released only for such purpose or in response to subpeona.